Fisheries and the Kunming-Montreal Global Biodiversity Framework: strengthening engagement across fishery value chains, from catch to consumers

 Food and Agriculture Organization of the United Nations (FAO), and the

-The webinar will be held on
+The webinar was held on

 June 9 2026, between 8:00 - 9:30AM EDT.
+It's recording can be found at the CBD YouTube channel,

-Among other points, the discussion will address:
+Among other points, the discussion addressed:

 - Best practices and practical experiences for engaging actors across fisheries value chains in the KMGBF;